yashindian-ctrl/Srila-Prabhupada-Quote-/README.md

 - **HTML**: Provides the structure of the website, including quotes and categories pages.
 - **CSS**: Ensures the website is visually appealing and responsive across different devices.
-- **JavaScript**: Implements the functionality for daily quotes, search, and category filtering.

 ## Screenshot